Group C nerve fiber

 Damage or injury to nerve fibers causes neuropathic pain.
-Capsaicin activates C fibre vanilloid receptors, giving chili peppers a hot sensation.
+Capsaicin activates C fibre vanilloid receptors, providing the burning sensation associated with chili peppers.

 Structure and anatomy

 Location

 C fibers are one class of nerve fiber found in the nerves of the somatic sensory system.
 They are afferent fibers, conveying input signals from the periphery to the central nervous system.

 Structure

 C fibers are unmyelinated unlike most other fibers in the nervous system.
 This lack of myelination is the cause of their slow conduction velocity, which is on the order of no more than 2 m/s.
-C fibers are on average 0.2-1.5 μm in diameter.
+C fibers are on average 0.2–1.5 μm in diameter.

 Remak bundles

 C fiber axons are grouped together into what is known as Remak bundles.
 These occur when a non-myelinating Schwann cell bundles the axons close together by surrounding them.
 The Schwann cell keeps them from touching each other by squeezing its cytoplasm between the axons.
 The condition of Remak bundles varies with age.
 The number of C fiber axons in each Remak bundle varies with location.
 For example, in a rat model, large bundles of greater than 20 axons are found exiting the L5 dorsal root ganglion, while smaller bundles of average 3 axons are found in distal nerve segments.
 Multiple neurons contribute axons to the Remak bundle with an average ratio of about 2 axons contributed per bundle.
 The cross sectional area of a Remak bundle is proportional to the number of axons found inside it.
 Remak bundles in the distal peripheral nerve are clustered with other Remak bundles.
 The Remak Schwann cells have been shown to be electrochemically responsive to action potentials of the axons contained within them.

 In experiments where nerve injury is caused but nearby C fibers remain intact, increased spontaneous activity in the C fibers is observed.
 This phenomenon supports the theory that damaged nerve fibers may release factors that alter the function of neighboring undamaged fibers.
 Study of Remak bundles has important implications in nerve regeneration after sustaining injury.
 Currently, recovery of distal C fiber function takes months and may still only regain incomplete function.
 This may result in abnormal sensory function or neuropathic pain.
 Remak bundles are thought to release certain trophic factors that promote the regeneration of the damaged axons.